Black Knot of Plum and Cherry

 Symptoms and Signs

 This disease appears as obvious hard black elongated swellings (knots) which may be 1-6 inches or more in length.
 These knots are scattered throughout the tree with the number increasing in successive years if the disease is left untreated.
 When the symptoms first appear during the autumn following infection, the knot appears as an inconspicuous swelling on the current season’s shoots.
 As growth resumes the following spring, the bark splits and knots are greenish and corky but become hardened and black by the end of the second year.
 Diseased twigs often bend due to one-sided overgrowth (Figure 1).
 Infected branches often wilt, fail to leaf out or die beyond symptomatic tissue.

 Black knot can be controlled using a combination of prevention and sanitation.

-- Remove all knots and swellings by pruning 3-4? below the knot during the dormant season before April 1.
-Where infections occur on larger branches, excise infected tissue down to the wood and 2-3? from its edge.
+- Remove all knots and swellings by pruning 3-4 inches below the knot during the dormant season before April 1.
+Where infections occur on larger branches, excise infected tissue down to the wood and 2-3 inches from its edge.

 - Burn, bury, or otherwise remove prunings from the area because they may still be an active source of inoculum.

 - Severely infected trees should be removed entirely.